 |This adorable coffee shop in Southport made us laugh.
 It appears to be a diving bell!|

-However, in researching online, we noticed many comments over and over again, stating that Southport is the most southerly “settlement” or town in Australia.
-For a frame of reference, we’re currently living in Forbes Bay, aka Castle Forbes Bay, shown north on the red marked highway.
+However, in researching online, we noticed many comments repeatedly, stating that Southport is the most southerly “settlement” or town in Australia.
+So, for a frame of reference, we’re currently living in Forbes Bay, aka Castle Forbes Bay, shown north on the red marked highway.

 “Southport, Tasmania (from this site)

 |Arriving in Southport, Tasmania, we couldn’t believe the brightness of the white sand beaches.|